pravega/pravega/documentation/src/docs/retention.md

 For example, a size-based policy specifies the amount of data to retain, so if a retention policy specifies a minimum limit = 20 GB and a maximum limit = 100 GB, then the truncation cycle ensures that the Stream has at least 20 GB and not more than 100 GB.

 ### Retention Set
-The Controller on every truncation cycle generates a Stream Cut SC at the tail end of the Stream and stores SC in a set called the retention set with the Stream metadata.
-A Stream Cut SC from the retention set is chosen to truncate the Stream.
+The Controller on every truncation cycle generates a Stream Cut at the tail end of the Stream.
+It stores this Stream Cut in an ordered set of active Stream Cuts called the Retention Set inside Stream metadata.
+A Stream Cut from the retention set is chosen to truncate the Stream.

 ### Retention Service
-A retention service runs a retention job periodically (default 30 mins) on Controller to check if a Stream needs to be truncated as per the configuration policy.
+A retention service runs a retention job periodically (default 30 mins) on the Controller, to check if a Stream needs to be truncated as per the retention policy.
-When attempting to truncate a Stream, the Controller chooses a Stream Cut SC from the Retention Set and the Stream is truncated at SC.
+When attempting to truncate a Stream, the Controller chooses a Stream Cut `SC` from the Retention Set and the Stream is truncated at this Stream Cut.
 Stream truncation results in the Stream having a new head Stream Cut which is the same as the Stream Cut chosen for truncation.

 The retention workflow performs the following for each Stream `S`: